mitty1293/shop-track/backend/README.md

         docker push registry-fmitty.sakuracr.jp/shoptrack-backend:latest
         ```
 2.  **Run on Deployment Server**
+    1.  **Prerequisite:** Before running the application, ensure the deployment server is authenticated with the container registry (`registry-fmitty.sakuracr.jp`).
+        This is typically a one-time setup command performed during server provisioning.
+        ```bash
+        # (Example) Run this once when setting up the server
+        docker login registry-fmitty.sakuracr.jp
+        ```
-    Navigate to the `backend` project root directory (where `compose.traefik.yml` is located) and run the following command.
+    2.  **Run:** Navigate to the `frontend` project directory (where `compose.traefik.yml` is located) and run the following command.
         This will pull the image from the registry and start the application.
         ```bash
         docker compose -f compose.traefik.yml up -d
         ```
 3.  **Access:** The application should typically be available at `https://shoptrack-backend.${HOST_DOMAIN}`.
 4.  **Stopping:** To stop the running services:
     ```bash